FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0057_default_no_handles.md

 ## Summary

-We propose to disallow handles in FIDL type declarations by default, and add a new keyword `resource` [[1]](#Footnote1) to mark types that are allowed to contain handles or other resource types.
+We propose to disallow handles in FIDL type declarations by default, and add a new keyword `resource`[^1] to mark types that are allowed to contain handles or other resource types.
 Adding or removing a `resource` modifier MAY be a source-breaking change.

 ## Motivation {#motivation}